 |In This Guide|

 The Garmin InReach Explorer (formerly Delorme InReach) is a must-have in your pack.
-Outside of owning a sat phone, it's the only way to have two-way communications with friends, family, and emergency services outside of cell service.
-It's navigation features have some flaws but don't get it for that; it's worth the cost just for the messaging and weather features.
+Outside of owning a satellite phone, it’s one of the only ways to have two-way communications with friends, family, and emergency services outside of cell service.
+Its navigation functions have some flaws, but don’t get the InReach for that; it’s worth the cost just for the messaging and weather features.
 For a few hundred bucks, the Garmin InReach could save your life.
-It's a no-brainer.
+It’s a no-brainer.

 So everyone understands how to send a text message with a cell phone.
 And if you’re hiking, and you have cell phone reception, and are in an emergency, you can call 911 (or text 911) and handle the situation.
 But what happens when you don’t have cell phone reception?
 That’s a common occurrence when you’re out hiking in the wilderness.
 Hell, it’s a fairly common occurrence even when not in the wilderness.

-That’s where the Garmin InReach fits in.
-The InReach uses satellite’s to communicate and send and receive text messages.
+That’s where the Garmin InReach comes in.
+The InReach uses satellites to communicate and send and receive text messages.
 There’s no need to be near a cell phone signal.
 You can be in Antartica, and it works (not confirmed, yet!).